JaeyeopC/TUM_Application-Project__Gait_Anamnesis_Classifiers/README.md

 ### Method

+The XGBoost model was applied to structured biomechanical gait features to predict pain-related targets.

-- Structured 7 biomechanical features used as input
+- **7 biomechanical gait features** used as input
-- Each pain target modeled independently
+- Each pain variable modeled as an **independent classification task**
-- Ordinal variables optionally converted to binary for analysis
+- Ordinal pain scores (0–5) converted to **binary indicators (pain vs. no pain)** to simplify the prediction task
-- Standardization applied
+- **Feature standardization** applied before training

+This approach enables interpretable models while handling multiple pain prediction tasks independently.

 ### Hyperparameter Optimization

-- **Optuna** used for tuning each target model
-- Threshold optimization applied for better class balance
+Hyperparameters were optimized using **Optuna**, which performs efficient Bayesian optimization using the **Tree-structured Parzen Estimator (TPE)** sampler.

+Key hyperparameters tuned include:

+- `max_depth`
+- `learning_rate`
+- `n_estimators`
+- `subsample`
+- `colsample_bytree`
+- `scale_pos_weight`

+Additionally, **decision threshold optimization** was applied for each pain target to improve classification performance under class imbalance.

+Instead of using the default probability threshold (**0.5**), the optimal threshold was selected using **Youden’s J statistic**, defined as:

+J = Sensitivity + Specificity − 1

+The threshold that maximized **Youden’s J** on the validation set was chosen for each pain variable.
+This approach identifies the decision boundary that best balances **true positive rate (sensitivity)** and **true negative rate (specificity)**, which is particularly useful in medical classification tasks.

 ### Model Interpretation

+To interpret the trained models, **SHAP (SHapley Additive exPlanations)** was used.

-- **SHAP summary plots and dependence plots** used to
+- **SHAP summary plots** were used to visualize global feature importance.
-- Identify biomechanical features influencing specific pain regions
-- Provide interpretable relationships between gait deviations and pain
+- **SHAP dependence plots** were used to analyze relationships between biomechanical features and pain predictions.

+This analysis helped identify which gait deviations contribute most strongly to specific pain regions and provided interpretable insights into the model behavior.

 ---

 ## LSTM / Multi-Output Neural Network

-Since pain inputs are structured (not sequential), a **multi-output neural network** was used.
+Since the pain anamnesis dataset consists of structured biomechanical features rather than time-series sequences, a **multi-output neural network** was used instead of a recurrent LSTM model.

 ### Input

-- 7 biomechanical gait features
+- **7 biomechanical gait features**

 ### Architecture

+The neural network was designed as a **multi-task learning model** with shared feature extraction layers.

-- Shared dense trunk (64 → 32 → 32)
+- Shared dense trunk: **64 → 32 → 32**

-- Two output branches:
+Two output branches were used:

+Binary pain prediction:
-  - 18 binary outputs (sigmoid)
+- **18 binary outputs**
+- Sigmoid activation

+Ordinal pain severity prediction:
-  - 24 ordinal outputs using **CORAL** method
+- **24 ordinal outputs**
+- Implemented using the **CORAL (Cumulative Ordinal Regression with Logistic models)** framework

+This architecture allows the model to simultaneously learn **pain presence** and **pain severity**.

 ### Training

+The model was trained using a multi-task loss function combining binary and ordinal objectives.

-- Binary Cross Entropy for binary tasks
+- **Binary Cross Entropy** for binary targets
-- CORAL-based ordinal loss
+- **CORAL-based ordinal regression loss** for severity prediction
+- **Adam optimizer**
-- Multi-task loss balancing
+- Multi-task loss balancing to stabilize training
-- Adam optimizer

 ### Results

+The multi-task neural network achieved the following performance:

-- ~80% multi-label binary accuracy
+- **Binary pain prediction accuracy:** ~80%
-- ~1.4 MAE for ordinal pain severity
+- **Ordinal pain severity prediction:** ~1.4 MAE
-- Multi-task learning improved consistency and performance

-This project demonstrates how wearable gait data can be leveraged to build automated, interpretable healthcare prediction systems.
+Compared to single-task models, the multi-task approach improved prediction consistency by allowing the model to jointly learn relationships between pain presence and pain severity across different body regions.